| Home | Greeting | Catalog | Magazine Articles | Photos | Links | Contact | Ordering |

 Colorado area peacekeeper named Tom Early, got to

-thinking about how all those other mulitgun sets, with multiple slides
+thinking about how all those other mulitgun sets, with

-fitted to a single frame so as to go from duty ready full-size gun to
+fitted to a single frame so as to go from duty ready

-mini-size concealmeant gun, were going about it just about backwards.
+mini-size concealmeant gun, were going about it just

-He reasoned, quite logically, a commander length slide worked pretty
+He reasoned, quite logically, a commander length slide

 darn well for both on- and off-duty